coalaura/echo-vault/README.md

 ### `echo-vault scan`

-Walks the `storage/` directory, imports missing files into the database, and converts PNG/JPG/GIF files to WebP/GIF (respecting `re_encode_gif`).
+Walks the `storage/` directory and imports missing files into the database.
 Progress is logged to stdout.